Biarca/patrol-k8s-marketplace/README.md

 - **GSUITE_SUPER_ADMIN_EMAIL**=<#Email ID of GSUITE SUPER ADMIN>
 - **SLACK_WEBHOOK_URL**=<#Slack webhook URL to notify forseti violations and event changes in monitoring resources>
 - **SCHEDULER_REGION**=<#Region in which cloud scheduler will be created for scheduling forseti scans>
-- **PATROL_STATS_TIME**=<#Time frame in minutes to update biarca Patrol stats info.
+- **PATROL_STATS_TIME**=<#Time frame in minutes to update Biarca Patrol stats info.
 PLEASE NOTE THAT THE VALUE SHOULD BE ABOVE 15.
 Example:- 15>

 **Note:** If Installer Project & Monitoring project are same, provide the same values for  ***PATROL_PROJECTID*** & ***MONITOR_PROJECTID***.
 ### 3.5 Creating Patrol Specific GCP Resources
-Navigate to the path `<Path to Patrol-installer>/ biarca-patrol-terraform/terraform` and execute the below command to install the required GCP resources in the installer project.
+Navigate to the path `<Path to Patrol-installer>/patrol-k8s-marketplace/terraform` and execute the below command to install the required GCP resources in the installer project.
 ````
 $ bash installer.sh
 ````